E. coli Infection

 Anyone who has diarrhea for more than a few days and/or bloody diarrhea should see a health care provider.

-Drinking lots of clear fluids is important to replace lost fluids and prevent dehydration.
-Do not take anti-diarrhea medicine unless you first talk to your health care provider.
+Drinking lots of fluids is important to replace lost fluids and prevent dehydration.
+Do not take anti-diarrhea medicine unless recommended by your health care provider.

 Serious cases may require hospitalization, blood transfusion, and dialysis.